markjprice/web-dev-net9/docs/errata/errata.md

 On page 495, in Steps 4 and 5, I tell the reader to enter a `Title` and other properties for **English (United States)**.
 In Step 6 I tell the reader to save and publish, but it will give an error because I skipped a step to set a `Title` for the French variation of the page.

 In the next edition, I will add a step before Step 6 to tell the reader to click the language selector at the top of the page and change to French language, and then enter values for the `Title` in French.
 (These steps are in the book but later in page 498 in Steps 9 and 10 so I will move them earlier.)

+# Page 513 - Global settings

+> Thanks to [Donald Maisey](https://github.com/donaldmaisey) for raising [this issue on July 3, 2025](https://github.com/markjprice/web-dev-net9/issues/64).

+The first sentence says, "The options in the security section..."

+This should have said, "The options in the global section..."